dixonary/draft-reMarkable/README.md

 * * *

 ## Set-up

+**This information is quite vague.
+Reddit user /u/prpletentacle wrote up their process for setting up Draft+rM, with the Plato app, here: https://www.reddit.com/r/RemarkableTablet/comments/bkbps9/how_to_install_plato_reader_and_add_it_to_draft/?st=jvp0mqus&sh=0651e353**

 (nb.
 You fiddle with the internal system of your reMarkable at your own risk!
 Here be dragons.)

 ### 1. Deploy draft